 Peace of mind is one of the top goals everyone wants to achieve.
-In a world full of stress, anxiety and fast living, this quality is of uppermost importance to protect your physical, emotional and mental health.
+This state of mind is of uppermost importance in a world full of stress and strain.
+It can protect your physical, emotional and mental health.

 Like most people, I believe that you often yearn for some calmness and getting away from the daily stress, anxiety, and constant running.
 You want, at least for a few moments, to live without worries, fears and restless thinking.

 Like most people, you want some inner peace in your life.
 Let’s find out what it is and how to gain it.

 Peace of mind is a state of mental and emotional calmness, with no worries, fears or stress.
 In this state, the mind is quiet, and you experience a sense of happiness and freedom.

 In this state, the mind is tranquil, and does not rush from one thought to another.
 When the mind does not rush from one thought to another, there is a sense of heightened awareness.

 Such peaceful moments are not so rare.
 You have experienced them in the past, at times when you were engaged in some kind of an absorbing or interesting activity.

 Here are a few examples: